-Table VI-1.
-Entitlement Watrix No. Type of Loss Application Entitled Person Entitlement Details Responsible Agency A. Land purchase through willing buyer willing seller basis A-1 Land for new substation through negotiated settlement.
+No. Type of Loss Application Entitled Person VI-1: Entitlement Matrix Entitlement Details Responsible Agency A. Lan A. Land purchase through willing buyer willing seller basis A-1 Land for new substation through negotiated settlement.
 Proposed Substations Land Landowners ■ Direct purchase by executing agency from the landowner through negotiated settlement and willing-buyer willing seller method after payment of agreed compensation for the land value and other attached assets to the land Land will be purchased through negotiated settlement with engaging independent third party.
 Negotiation process will be based on meaningful consultation No coercion and no expropriation will occur in case of failure of negotiation Adequate and fair market price will be provided.
-Land purchase will not lead to any landlessness BREB and PBS A-2 Loss of structures during land purchase for substations and construction of distribution lines Structures within the proposed substations and distributions land The legal owner(s) as identified by BREB ■ Payment by executing agency from the landowner through negotiated settlement and willing-buyer willing seller method after payment of agreed compensation for the land value and structures and other attached assets to the land Negotiation process will be based on meaningful consultation No coercion and no expropriation will occur in case of failure of negotiation Adequate and fair market price will be provided.
-BREB and PBS B. Land Acquisition for substations and Distribution line 4 B-1 Loss of homestead, agricultural, Water bodies (Pond) land.
-Landowner with and without title to the land.
+Land purchase will not lead to any landlessness BREB and PBS A-2 Loss of structures during land purchase for sub-stations and construction of distribution lines Structures within the proposed substations and distributions land The legal owner(s) as identified by BREB Payment by executing agency from the landowner through negotiated settlement and willing-buyer willing seller method after payment of agreed compensation for the land value and structures and other attached assets to the land Negotiation process will be based on meaningful consultation No coercion and no expropriation will occur in case of failure of negotiation Adequate and fair market price will be provided.
+BREB and PBS B. Lan d Acquisition for substation ons and Distribution line e 2 1 ı B-1 Loss of homestead, agricultural, Water bodies (Pond) land. ■ Landowner with and without title to the land.
 Legal owner/ titleholders as identified by Deputy Commissioner (DC) Cash compensation in the der law (CCL) which includes des 200% premium.
 Replacement Value (RV) and dislocation Allowance as recommended by PAVC.
 If RV is higher than CCL, the difference will be paid by BREB.
+If the remaining land is unusable, the compensation provided will be calculated based on the total land affected (i.e., the actual land lost plus the remaining unusable land).
 Cash compensation in the der law (CCL) which includes des 200% premium.
-Replacement Value (RV) and dislocation Allowance DC and BREB
+Replacement Value (RV) and dislocation Allowance as recommended by PAVC.
+If RV is higher than CCL, the difference will be paid by BREB.
+DC and BREB

-4 In some case there may be more than one person who claims the same land in that case legal landowner will be identified by the DC.
+2 In some case there may be more than one person who claims the same land in that case legal landowner will be identified by the DC.